mattiaerre/bell-s-palsy/README.md

 - Verify that the new pic is shown in the app by running `yarn start`

-- Create a new branch and deploy the new version of the app
+- Create a new branch and deploy the new version of the app by running `yarn deploy`

 ## Resources